ChungmanPARK12/ClassicQ/README.md

 This project showcases how I design and structure the core navigation and startup experience of a mobile app.

-The focus is on:

 - Clean and predictable navigation structure.
 - Controlled loading and splash screen behavior.
 - A calm, distraction-free UX inspired by classical music listening.
-- Screen-specific logic that goes beyond simple UI transitions.

-This repository is part of my portfolio and highlights:

 - A solid UI and navigation foundation for a music-focused mobile app.
-- A scalable structure prepared for future features such as expanded playlist logic and content management.

 ## Features